 Add the Grub Customizer PPA

-The Grub Customizer PPA provides the latest stable version directly from the developer.
-Add the repository using the following command:
+The official PPA provides the latest stable version directly from the developer, ensuring you receive updates through your systemโs standard package manager.
+Add the repository with the following command:

 sudo add-apt-repository ppa:danielrichter2007/grub-customizer -y

 This command imports the GPG signing key and creates the repository configuration automatically.
-After adding the PPA, update the package cache:
+Refresh your package lists to include the new repository:

 sudo apt update